fluent-plugins-nursery/fluent-plugin-zabbix-simple/README.md

 name | type | description
 -----|------|------
-type | string | type of plugin. fluent-plugin-zabbix-simple has "zabbix_simple". zabbix_server | string | IP address or hostname of Zabbix server. port | integer | port no which zabbix server uses(default is 10051).
+type | string | type of plugin. fluent-plugin-zabbix-simple has "zabbix_simple". zabbix_server | string | IP address or hostname of Zabbix Server. port | integer | port no which zabbix Server uses(default is 10051).
 host | string | hostname of sender(default is `Socket.gethostname`).
 key_size | integer | size of map_key(default is 20)
 map_key[n] | string | a space separated _pattern_ and _replacement.
 You can use `map_key0` as 0th map_key.